zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 ![application error](image-01.png)

-This happens because we did not create a mobile View element yet.
+This happens because we have not created a mobile View element yet.
 Let's add one.

 ## 3. Create "Home" View